LuxCSD Default Management

 In accordance with the ESMA guidelines on CSD participants default rules and procedures, LuxCSD will notify as soon as possible its competent authorities and the defaulting customer of the actions to be taken or taken following a default (related to the insolvency or similar proceeding of a customer), and will also inform, as soon as possible:

 - the trading venues and CCPs served by the CSD;

 - the operator of the common settlement infrastructure used by the CSD;

 - the linked CSDs.

 The default management process is maintained by the Default Management Unit and regularly reviewed and approved by the Board of Directors of LuxCSD.
-In case of a crisis/customer default, the default management process is governed by the Executive Committee and coordinated by the Default Management Unit.
+In case of a crisis/customer default, the default management process is governed by the Executive Committee.
 The Executive Committee may decide to handle the crisis in a flexible way, where necessary, therefore the actions taken in case of default are not automatic but decided on case-by-case basis taking into consideration among other factors the size of outstanding exposures and market risk.

 Default management testing is an integral part of LuxCSD default management process.
 For the purpose of continuous improvement, the default management process is tested at least annually, involving all relevant stakeholders.
 The tests are also performed following any substantive changes to the default rules and procedures or upon request from the regulators.
 The results of any relevant test and any significant change to the default rules and procedures are reported to the respective Executive Committee of LuxCSD, the risk committee and the competent authorities.
 A summary of the results and contemplated changes to the default rules and procedures are regularly published on this website and as such accessible to all LuxCSD customers.
 Should a test highlight any weaknesses in the default rules and procedures or in their implementation, appropriate actions will be taken to remove such weaknesses.